kvssk123/preference-distortion-in-recommendersystems/README.md

 # preference-distortion-in-recommendersystems

-Refer the ReadMe files in respective folders to run the codes
+Refer the README files in respective folders to run the codes